yogeshjain999/representable/README.md

 end
 ```

-### Helpers In Decorators
+### Methods In Modules

-In module representers you can add methods for properties.
+You can define methods in representers in case they aren't defined on the represented object.

 ```ruby
 module SongRepresenter